victoriad01/templehs/README.md

 ##

-This is a fullstack application created with NextJS 13.4.9.
+This is a fullstack application for booking medical personnels.
+It was built using NextJS 13.4.9.

 - It has the homepage,
 - A dynamic booking page